Best Nationwide Credit Unions

 Choosing a credit union over a traditional bank can be scary, but there are many benefits.

 Banks and credit unions have many similar features, but also many features are different.
-The most prevalent difference is banks are for-profit, and credit unions are not-for-profit and owned by their members.
-This means banks must make a profit, aka charge higher fees, whereas credit unions keep their rates and fees lower, passing the savings to their members.
+The most prevalent difference is banks are for-profit, and credit unions are nonprofit financial institutions owned by their members.

 In addition, there are other major differences between credit unions and banks.

-Banks typically have more product offerings than credit unions, especially in the commercial lending industry.
+• Products: Banks typically have more product offerings than credit unions, especially in the commercial lending industry.
 Credit unions focus on checking, savings, and credit cards.
 Some may have a few investment opportunities and loans, but most credit unions minimize their offerings to keep costs low.

-Banks (especially brick-and-mortar banks) usually have higher rates and fees than credit unions.
+• Rates and Fees: Banks (especially brick-and-mortar banks) usually have higher rates and fees than credit unions.
 It’s always best to look at all your options, including banks and credit unions, to see who has the best option.
 Online banks sometimes compete more with credit unions than brick-and-mortar banks, but every situation is different.

-Credit unions often lag behind banks when it comes to technology.
+• Technology: Credit unions often lag behind banks when it comes to technology.
 National credit unions, however, are getting better with digital banking options because of the need to reach customers throughout the country.
 Banks, however, typically have more advanced options.

 Frequently Asked Questions